-- Inbound logistics are the receiving, storing and distributing of raw materials used in the production process.
+- Inbound logistics includes the receiving, storing and distributing of raw materials used in the production process.

 - Operations is the stage at which the raw materials are turned into the final product.

-- Marketing and sales involve advertising, promotions, sales-force organization, distribution channels, pricing and managing the final product to ensure it is targeted to the appropriate consumer groups.
+- Marketing and sales involve advertising, promotions, sales-force organization, distribution channels, and pricing and managing the final product to ensure it targets the appropriate consumer groups.

-- Service refers to the activities needed to maintain the product's performance after it has been produced, including installation, training, maintenance, repair, warranty and after-sale services.
+- Service is the activities needed to maintain the product's performance after it has been produced, including installation, training, maintenance, repair, warranty and after-sale services.